 Do you have questions about selecting the correct Freedom Innovations carbon fiber foot, liner or component?
 Need assistance with a Plié Knee fitting or programming?
 Want specific technical tips?
 Ask one of our qualified Clinical Prosthetists!
 Contact our Clinical Services team at (888) 818-6777 for prosthetist technical support or email your questions to email@example.com.
 See below for frequently asked questions.

-Matthew Nelson, CPO – Matthew is an ABC certified prosthetist/orthotist and a Georgia licensed clinician.
-He received his degree in Biology from Furman University in Greenville, SC, and on the same day, he was commissioned as a 2nd Lieutenant in the United States Army.
-Matthew was introduced to the field of orthotics and prosthetics in 1994, as a result of working as an orthotic fitter at a local medical supply company in Georgia.
-He went on to earn his certificate in Orthotics and Prosthetics from Northwestern University Prosthetics and Orthotics Center in Chicago, IL.
-He was previously with Hanger Clinic where he held several positions including Clinic Manager and Area Clinic Manager.
-Matthew frequently presents to physical therapy clinics and various healthcare symposiums across the nation.
-Since 2002, Matthew has been active in the Georgia Society of Orthotists and Prosthetists and previously has served as the President of the Society.
-He has recently begun his career with Freedom Innovations and will serve as the company’s Senior Clinical Prosthetist and Coding/Reimbursement Manager.
+Matthew Nelson, CPO, FAAOP/ Sr. Clinical Prosthetist/Coding & Reimbursement Manager – Matthew is an ABC-Certified Prosthetist/Orthotist, Georgia-licensed clinician, and a Fellow of the American Academy of Orthotists and Prosthetists (AAOP).
+In 1993, he received a degree in Biology from Furman University in Greenville, SC and was commissioned as a 2nd Lieutenant in the United States Army.
+Matthew was first introduced to the field of Orthotics and Prosthetics while working as an orthotic fitter at a local medical supply company in Georgia.
+He earned his certificate in Orthotics (1996) and Prosthetics (1999) from Northwestern University Prosthetics and Orthotics Center in Chicago, IL.
+He previously worked at Hanger Clinic where he held several positions, including Clinic Manager and Area Clinic Manager.
+Matthew frequently presented to physical therapy clinics and various healthcare symposiums across the southeast.
+Since 2002, Matthew has been active in the Georgia Society of Orthotists and Prosthetists and is now serving his second term as the President of the Society.
+He joined the Clinical Services Team at Freedom Innovations in May of 2015 and he specifically serves as a Senior Clinical Prosthetist and the Coding/Reimbursement Manager.

 Plié 3 Battery Latch Replacement– A step-by-step demonstration is presented by CPO, David Hughes, on how to properly replace the battery latch on a Plié 3 MPC Knee.